hoodaddeveloper/10_Hoodads_Course/README.md

 # Hoodad’s-Courses
-A simple Website for practicing HTML/CSS like an online Web-Design Course.
+A simple Website for practicing HTML/CSS.
+It’s like an online Web-Design Course.